antirez/load81/README.md

 Codakido is an attempt at creating a Codea-inspired environment to teach children how to write Lua programs.
-It features a graphical programming environment and a Commdore-64 style integrated editor so that the programmer is confined into a friendly environment with a simple editor.
+It features a graphical programming environment and a Commdore-64 style integrated editor so that the programmer is confined into a friendly environment with a simple editor:

 ![Codakido Screenshot 1](http://antirez.com/misc/codakido_screenshot_1.png)

+The following is a screenshot of the running program.
+The programmer can currently switch between edit and play mode pressing the ESC key.

 ![Codakido Screenshot 2](http://antirez.com/misc/codakido_screenshot_2.png)

-It is written in ANSI C and uses SDL, so should compile on Mac OS X, Linux and Windows without issues.
+Codakido is written in ANSI C and uses SDL, so should compile on Mac OS X, Linux and Windows without issues.

 The coordinate system and the basic drawing functions are compatible with